 How does it work?

-To use the Melbourne Bike Share bikes, you must buy a subscription.
-Depending on how much you plan to use the service, you can buy a subscription for a day, a week or a year.
-Daily and weekly subscriptions can be purchased at a bike share docking station; annual subscriptions can be bought online.
+To use the Melbourne Bike Share bikes, you buy a subscription for a day or a week at a bike share docking station.
+Annual subscriptions can be bought online.

 Where are the bike docking stations?

 Bike Share stations are located around the inner city and have a growing number of docking stations in the City of Port Phillip in:

 - Albert Park & Gasworks Park

 For a full list of the locations available in Port Phillip and across inner Melbourne visit Melbourne Bike Share.

 Most Blue Bikes come with a helmet.
 Just to be sure, it is best to bring your own or purchase one for $5 from 7-Eleven stores.
 Riding without a helmet is illegal in Australia.

 Why does the Council support bike share?

 Council is keen to support bike riding and bike share as part of its vision to create a connected and liveable City, where residents, workers and visitors can get around without needing a car.

 Contact Us or use eServices to ask us a question, request information or give us feedback online.
 Ask for Sustainable Transport.